2251 views

 UK laws which were passed in 2007, ensured that bailiffs have to follow stricter rules.

-People have often heard bailiffs forcing themselves into people’s homes or visiting them in the middle of the night.
+In the past, people have often heard bailiffs forcing themselves into people’s homes or visiting them in the middle of the night.
 Well, all this has stopped now.
 Instead, they should adhere to the following rules:

 How do you avoid the bailiffs?